Sebastián Rozental: Late career

 Rozental signed for the Columbus Crew on 13 January 2006.
 His first goal as a Crew member came on a penalty kick on 15 April against the Chicago Fire.
 He played 20 games and scored 3 goals total during the 2006 season.

-After spending one season with the Columbus Crew, Rozental got the Israeli citizenship and left for Israel and signed with Maccabi Petah Tikva.
+After spending one season with the Columbus Crew, Rozental got Israeli citizenship and left for Israel and signed with Maccabi Petah Tikva.
 After failing to impress in one half season in Petah Tikva, Rozental signed a one-year contract with Maccabi Netanya.

 International career

 Rozental has been capped for Chile 27 times scoring 2 goals.
 In addition, he played for Chile B against England B on February 10, 1998.
 Chile won by 2-1.

 He captained the Chilean squad that finished third in the 1993 FIFA U-17 World Championship and then scored 3 goals at the 1995 FIFA World Youth Championship.
-Also, he took part of Chile U23 squad in the 1996 Pre-Olynpic Tournament.
+Also, he took part of Chile U23 squad in the 1996 Pre-Olympic Tournament.